mlynn0791/MyEventBrite/README.md

 Compiled Group project video for the frontend of this web application. https://youtu.be/NkeFV59exQw

-Compile Group project video for the backend and API and MongoDB Database testing of this web application. https://youtu.be/3ryWvgqMJg0
+Compiled Group project video for the backend and API and MongoDB Database testing of this web application. https://youtu.be/3ryWvgqMJg0